k4sh4n1/research/pre-proposal draft notes.md

 Effective prediction for structural and earthquake engineering can save human lives.
 Therefore, as structural and earthquake engineers, it might be fair to have these questions in mind:

 * Why does algorithmic trading look generally so effective at forecasting market prices?
 There are always edge case, of course.
-* Has financial forecasting been more effective than structural or seismic forecasting?
 * Can structural and earthquake engineering learn from financial forecasting?
 * If so, what can structural and earthquake engineering learn from the financial forecasting?